schen126/cse15l-lab-reports/lab_report_3.md

         Kong.
         economic zone.
 ```
 Using `grep -v`, I can get every line from the file `WhereToHongKong.txt` that does not contain "a."
-As you can see, this mostly consists of lines with very few letters.
+As you can see, this mostly consists of lines with very few words.

 **Example 2**
 ```